There’s something truly magical about being surrounded by fresh air and majestic peaks that makes even the toughest fishing days worthwhile.

 Spinning for trout in Mountain lakes.

 Spinning is one of the most efficient methods for fishing mountain lakes.
-It is easier to cast a spinning rod on a windy day than it is to cast a fly rod.
+A lot of water can be covered extremely quickly.
+It is also easier to cast a spinning rod on a windy day than it is to cast a fly rod.

 I do not fish inline spinners much in lakes When I do I go small.
 Like with jerkbaits, work the edges where most trout feed.

 When trout are holding far from the shore, or the wind is making casting difficult, it is time to use spoons.
 There are plenty of options.
-My first choice will be a long spoon such as a Abu Garcia Toby, Krocodile, or Thomas Speedy Shiner.
+My first choice will be a long distance casting spoon such as a Abu Garcia Toby, Krocodile, or Thomas Speedy Shiner.
 Australians made Tasmanian Devils or Cobra’s also work well, and wary American trout are unlikely to have seen them before giving an element of surprise.
-When trout see a lot of pressure, I do like to use unusual lures.
+When trout see a lot of pressure, I like to use unusual lures because I believe trout can start to recognize regularly fished models.
 The internet makes buying trout lures even easier.

 When the wind is extra bad an Acme Kastmaster or a hex spinner is excellent at punching into it.